24

 1. Regular and Limited Term Employees:

-b.
-Step Pay Plan Increases: Annually, employees that have not reached the top of their established pay range, are eligible for a step pay increase for standard or above performance of duties up to the maximum of the pay range.
+d.
+Step Pay Plan Increases: Annually, employees are eligible for a step pay increase for a satisfactory overall rating up to the maximum of the step.

-2. Temporary Employees: Pay increases are determined by the Decision Maker, with documentation.
+2. Temporary Employees: Pay increases are determined by the Decision Maker.

-3. Appointed Employees: Annually, the employee’s salary is reviewed and set by the employee’s Decision Maker (reference C).
+3. Appointed Employees: Annually, the employee’s pay is reviewed and set by the employee’s Decision Maker (references 3 and 4).

-4. Elected Officials: Salaries are set and governed by State Statute (reference I).
+4. Elected Officials: Salaries are set and governed by State Statute (reference 8).

-1. Moving to a Higher Pay Range: For both the Pay Plan and the Step Pay Plan (references D and E), when an employee is promoted or reclassified to a position with a higher pay range, the employee’s pay rate is adjusted in accordance with the Starting Pay Rates (section III, D.1).
+1. Moving to a Higher Pay Range: For both the Pay Plan and the Step Pay Plan (references 4 and 5), when an employee is promoted or reclassified to a position with a higher pay range, the employee’s pay rate is adjusted in accordance with the Starting Pay Rates (section III, D.1).

 2. Moving to a Lower Pay Range: When an employee is demoted or reclassified to a position with a lower pay range, the employee’s pay rate is adjusted as follows: